IsaaColomer/Turn-Based-RPG/index.md

    In some turns players are required to follow certain rules set by the game, such as not attacking or moving all units.

 ### _2.9.
 Real-Time Based Games_
-   In another sphere, real-time based games are those in which the player timer matches with the game timer, that means that the action in the game is always continued.
+   In another sphere, real-time based games are those in which the player timer matches with the game timer, that means that all the actions in the game are always continued.

 ![Image17](Img/doom.jpg.png) Doom: [Link](https://arstechnica.com/gaming/2018/06/the-original-doom-cartridges-one-of-64-objects-that-shaped-video-game-history/)